 Study at campus where you’re never far from your latest outdoor adventure.
 More than 3,000 students are enrolled at Laurier’s Brantford campus, which is rooted in the downtown core yet close to great walking and biking trails.
 The faculties of Liberal Arts and Human and Social Sciences are based here.

-Laurier is excited to extend the university's high-quality academic and student experience along the Toronto-Waterloo Innovation Corridor to the fast-growing community of Milton – giving students from the Halton Region the chance to study close to home.
+Laurier is excited to extend the university's high-quality academic and student experience along the Toronto-Waterloo Innovation Corridor to the fast-growing community of Milton – giving local and commuter students the chance to study close to home.
 We’re committed to bringing industry-leading expertise in arts, mathematics and engineering to our Milton campus in years to come.

 Laurier’s Lyle S. Hallman Faculty of Social Work program is housed in a fully renovated century-old building in downtown Kitchener.
 Close to 300 graduate students are based in the heart of the downtown area, and minutes away from Laurier’s Waterloo campus.